Information Management & Securities, LLC dba IMS Shredding

 ARTICLE 1 — GENERAL TERMS AND CONDITIONS

-1.1 GENERAL – The provisions of this Article 1—General Terms and Conditions—shall apply to all services provided by Company to Client.
+1.1 GENERAL – The provisions of this Article 1—General Terms and Conditions—shall apply to all services provided by Company to the Client.
 The provisions of Article 2 shall apply to the specific service described therein.
-From and after the Effective Date, Company may provide one or more service schedules describing certain services to be provided by Company and the fees for such services (each a “Service Schedule”) these Service Schedules may be provided to Client prior to the Effective Date in the form of a proposal of service.
+From and after the Effective Date, the Company may provide one or more service schedules describing certain services to be provided by Company and the fees for such services (each a “Service Schedule”) these Service Schedules may be provided to Client prior to the Effective Date in the form of a proposal of service.
 Company shall provide the services identified on the Service Schedule.
-Any additional services not listed on a Service Schedule shall, unless otherwise agreed in writing, be deemed to be held under the terms of this Agreement and invoiced at Company’s current rates.
+Any additional services not listed on a Service Schedule shall unless otherwise agreed in writing, be deemed to be held under the terms of this Agreement and invoiced at Company’s current rates.
 Transportation surcharges may apply when the average price of diesel fuel, as measured by www.missourigasprices.com for Mexico, MO, is $3.25 or more per gallon.
 Unless otherwise agreed in writing by Company and Client, Company, at its sole discretion, shall be entitled to utilize a third party to provide some or all of the services hereunder.
-For purposes of compliance audit, but not more than annually, client may request in writing a list of third parties utilized by Company to provide services.
+For purposes of the compliance audit, but not more than annually, the Client may request in writing a list of third parties utilized by the Company to provide services.

 1.2 RATES – Client agrees to pay Company for its services according to the fees set forth in the applicable signed proposal between Company and Client.
 Rates may be changed by Company upon thirty (30) days’ notice to the Client.
 All invoices issued under this Agreement are due within thirty (30) calendar days following the invoice date.
 If Client fails to pay any invoice in full by the due date, Client shall be liable for interest which will accrue at the rate of nine percent (9%) per annum (or such lesser rate as may be the highest legally permissible rate under the laws of the jurisdiction governing this Agreement), and Client shall also be liable for all expenses incurred in collecting charges which are in arrears, including reasonable attorneys’ fees and costs.
 If Company should neglect to promptly charge for any service, Client shall remain responsible for such charge(s) and pay them promptly upon notification.
 Reference Exhibit A, Uniform Commercial Code 400.7-202.

 1.3 TERM – Unless sooner terminated as provided herein, the term of this Agreement shall commence on the Effective Date and continue until an Authorized Representative gives Company reasonable (not less than 60 days) advance written notice of a termination date.
 In the event that Company continues to store any of Client’s documents and other paper products owned by Client that are collected and temporarily stored which are eligible for paper shredding (“Shred Materials”) after termination, the terms of this Agreement shall continue to apply until all of Client’s Shred Materials have been removed from Company’s facilities.
-Upon termination, any services performed including, but not limited to, retrieval, delivery or destruction of the Shred Materials shall be paid by Client as set forth in the Service Schedule and shall be paid by certified check prior to or concurrently with the performance of such services.
+Upon termination, any services performed including, but not limited to, retrieval, delivery, or destruction of the Shred Materials shall be paid by Client as set forth in the Service Schedule and shall be paid by certified check prior to or concurrently with the performance of such services.